qinalena/Shareify/README.md

 features, as well as their friend list and playlist collection.

 Each user will have the ability to create their own playlist of soundtracks/songs.
 Each playlist the user creates will be added to the user’s collection.
-The user can also like and/or comment on the playlists of their friends.
+The user can also comment on the playlists of their friends.

 Users will also have their own friends list, where they can add other users to this list or remove them from it.
-Any users that are friends with each other will be able to view each other’s account profiles.
+Any users that are friends will be able to view each other’s account profiles and chat with each other.
 ____
 ## User Stories
 ### Customize and manage an account profile